kerberos-io/documentation/content/opensource/installation/index.md

 docker run --name camera1 -p 80:80 -p 8889:8889 -d kerberos/kerberos
 ```

-To add more containers, you can change the name parameter and assign another port to expose the web interface and livestream (ports are unique on a OS).
+To add more containers to run more cameras, you can change the name parameter and assign another port to expose the web interface and livestream (ports are unique on a OS).

 ```ts
 docker run --name camera2 -p 81:80 -p 8890:8889 -d kerberos/kerberos